-“Lauren, I told you this because what you have been through will scar you.
-Don’t pretend it won’t.
-But you must not let it define you.”
-I looked at her and felt a calm that hit me unexpectantly, “There are things about my past I don’t tell people.
-I have literally cut myself off from the world in order to stay hidden at times.
+“There are things about my past I don’t tell people Lauryn.
+And I have literally run away from this world in order to stay hidden at times.
 I don’t want this for you.
-What happened was an accident….
-We all know it, and you need to know it too.”
+What happened was an accident…”

-(The following lesson is rated “R.” Reader Discretion Is Advised.
+(The following story is rated “R.” Reader Discretion Is Advised.
 Lauryn, this one’s for you!)

 It was a few years ago now, but I remember it like it was yesterday….